-SOLAR PANELS PHOTOVOLTAIC SYSTEMS SPREAD OVER 17.3 HECTARES OF PARKING SPACE

-ENGIE's purpose is to act to accelerate the transition towards a carbon-neutral economy, through reduced energy consumption and more environmentally friendly solutions.
-This purpose brings together the company, its employees, its clients and its shareholders, and reconciles economic performance with a positive impact on people and the planet.
-ENGIE's actions are assessed in their entirety and over time.

-Some key targets and achievements:

-- Greenhouse gas emissions from electricity production should be reduced from 149 Mt in 2016 to 43 Mt in 2030 (80 Mt in 2019); - Proportion of renewable energy in the electricity mix should increase from 20% in 2016 to 58% in 2030 (28% in 2019).
+- Greenhouse gas emissions from electricity production should be reduced from 149 Mt in 2016 to 43 Mt in 2030 (80 Mt in 2019): - Proportion of renewable energy in the electricity mix should increase from 20% in 2016 to 58% in 2030 (28% in 2019).
 The amount of green bonds issued by ENGIE since 2014 now stands at €11.15 billion, making the Group one of the world's leading corporate issuers of green bonds.

-In Rivesaltes (France), ENGIE has built a solar power plant that at the same time serves as a car storage park.
-The photovoltaic solar shades shelter the parked vehicles from bad weather while allowing the production of clean and renewable electricity.
+48,384 SOLAR PANELS PHOTOVOLTAIC SYSTEMS SPREAD OVER 17.3 HECTARES OF PARKING SPACE clean and renewable electricity.
 Recharging terminals for e-vehicles have been installed.
 To optimise its energy management, this power station is part of an experimental micro-smartgrid consisting of three photovoltaic solar shades feeding a storage system by batteries, an e-vehicle and workshops on site.
 To build it, ENGIE Green has called on local companies, while the photovoltaic solar panels are produced by Solarworld in Germany.

-Key figures

-- 48,384 solar panels photovoltaic systems spread over 17.3 hectares of parking space - Total power of 13.5 megawatt-peak (MWp) - Investment of €17.3 million - Annual production of nearly 18.5 million kilowatt hours
+In Rivesaltes (France), ENGIE has built a solar power plant that at the same time serves weather while allowing the production of as a car storage park.
+The photovoltaic solar shades shelter the parked vehicles from bad Key figures - 48,384 solar panels photovoltaic systems spread over 17.3 hectares of parking space - Total power of 13.5 megawatt-peak (MWp) - Investment of €17.3 million - Annual production of nearly 18.5 million kilowatt hours

-ENI HAS SET A TARGET OF 80% NET REDUCTION FOR SCOPE 1, 2 AND 3 EMISSIONS BY 2050 Eni has designed a strategic roadmap for the next 30 years that combines economic and environmental sustainability
+2050 80% ENI HAS SET A TARGET OF 80% NET REDUCTION FOR SCOPE 1, 2 AND 3 EMISSIONS BY 2050

+Eni has designed a strategic roadmap for the next 30 years that combines economic and environmental sustainability

-Eni has designed a strategic roadmap for the next 30 years that combines economic and environmental sustainability.
+Official commitment Eni has designed a strategic roadmap for the next 30 years that combines economic and environmental sustainability.
 It has set a target of 80% net reduction for scope 1, 2 and 3 emissions by 2050, with reference to the entire life-cycle of the energy products sold and a 55% reduction in emission intensity compared to 2018.

-In Europe, Eni will be Scope 1,2 and 3 net emissions neutral by 2050.
+In Europe, Eni will be Scope 1.2 and 3 net emissions neutral by 2050.
 Moreover, in the path towards 2050 the company has adopted decarbonisation targets of netzero carbon footprint by 2030 for scope 1 and 2 emissions from its upstream activities and for scope 1 and 2 emissions of the entire Eni group by 2040.

-In this path towards the decarbonisation of our activities, we aim at fostering the circular economy process and bio-products.
+Lighthouse initiative In this path towards the decarbonisation of our activities, we aim at fostering the circular economy process and bio-products.
 A flagship project is represented by the reconversion of traditional refineries into bio-refineries to produce high-quality biofuels.
-This has been done thanks to the Ecofining[TM] proprietary technology, based on a flexible hydrogenation process that makes it possible to use raw materials of biological origin as feedstock.
+This has been done thanks to the EcofiningTM proprietary technology, based on a flexible hydrogenation process that makes it possible to use raw materials of biological origin as feedstock.
 Venice, in 2014, was the first traditional refinery in the world to be converted into a bio-refinery.
 Then, with the start-up of the Gela biorefinery in 2019, (add comma) Eni has reached a total processing capacity of over 1 million tonnes of biofuels.
 These plants will be able to treat increasing quantities of advanced feedstock, such as used vegetable oil, animal fat, algae and by-products.
 This feedstock diversification strategy will allow Eni to become palm-oilfree by 2023.

-E.ON set itself a clear target of making its own operations carbon neutral by 2040 and for the products and services we deliver by 2050 eon
+E.ON set itself a clear target of making its own operations carbon neutral by 2040 and for the products and services we deliver by 2050

-E.ON OPERATIONS CARBON NEUTRAL BY